pyeventsourcing/eventsourcing/README.md

         unsubscribe(predicate=self.requires_snapshot, handler=self.take_snapshot)
 ```

+In the application class below, the ```EventSourcedRepository``` is constructed with
-The application also needs a policy to persist snapshots that are taken.
+an event sourced snapshot strategy.
+The application also has a policy to persist
+snapshots whever they are taken.

 ```python
 from eventsourcing.application.policies import PersistencePolicy